haskell/containers/CONTRIBUTING.md

 2. Enable git symlinks: `git config --global core.symlinks true`.
 3. Clone the repository again once git is properly configured.

+### Benchmarking script

+To run the all benchmarks of your branch against master, you can run the script `./bench.sh` while on your feature branch.

+This first builds and benchmarks against the master branch, and then builds and benchmarks on your branch, and compares between them.

+You can also fiddle with the script as long as the changes are reflected in your local master branch and run less than the full suite of benchmarks.

 ## Sending Pull Requests

 When you send a pull request, please: